rubenkindt/Masterproef-paper-RubenKindt/README.md

 My master thesis for Computer science (ComputerWetenschappen) at the KU Leuven.

-While still in development, a first version of the thesis can be found at https://github.com/rubenkindt/Masterproef-paper-RubenKindt/blob/main/Paper/LaTeXPaper/masterproef.pdf.
+While still in development, a first version of the thesis text can be found at https://github.com/rubenkindt/Masterproef-paper-RubenKindt/blob/main/Paper/LaTeXPaper/masterproef.pdf.
 (If you give me some feedback on it;)

 <br/><br/>
 <br/><br/>